Documents Required for Dominican Birth Transcription

 I have no contact with my Dominican parent—can I still apply?

 Yes.
 The Transcription Department understands that many applicants are estranged from their Dominican parent.
 They take the lack of relationship into consideration when reviewing applications.
 We'll work with you to gather as much documentation as possible from other sources (such as mutual relatives or Dominican government records).
-While having complete documentation helps ensure faster processing, cases can proceed without direct parental cooperation.
+While having complete documentation (especially both sides of the parent's most recent cédula) helps ensure faster processing, cases can proceed without direct parental cooperation.

 Both my parents are Dominican but I can only contact one of them—what should I do?